baselime/docs/sending-data/cloudtrail.md

 [Amazon CloudTrail](https://aws.amazon.com/cloudtrail/) is a service provided by AWS that records API activity in your AWS account.
 This data can be used to track changes to your resources, troubleshoot issues, and improve security.

-By sending Amazon CloudTrail events to Baselime, you can use our query and visualization tools to more easily analyze and understand your API activity.
+By sending Amazon CloudTrail events to Baselime, you can use our query and visualization tools to analyze and understand your API activity.
 You can also set up alerts to be notified of specific API activity or trends.

 With Amazon CloudTrail events in Baselime, you can gain a deeper understanding of your AWS API activity and use that knowledge to improve the security and reliability of your applications.